CFA® Exam Registration in 2020:

 When your plans have this dangerous tendency to fall through - you need more than just timetabled topics!

-You need concrete CFA readings assigned to concrete study weeks,
+You need concrete readings assigned to concrete study weeks,

 weekly progress assessments,